7 Supplements That Vegans Should Take

 - The use of fruit or whole drinks that are abundant in vitamin C will increase the absorption of iron 6 times more.

-The dietary intake of zinc ranges from 3 to 10 mg, depending on age and sex.
+The dietary intake of zinc ranges from 3 to 10 mg, depending on the person’s age and sex.
 This trace element participates in the synthesis of proteins and collagen.
 Therefore, it affects the process of wound healing, promotes the absorption of vitamin A, and improves the immune response.

 The greatest deficiencies of zinc have been observed in vegans, as opposed to ovo or ovolacto vegetarians.
 Zinc is also trapped by phytic in vegetables.
 Germination, fermentation, soaking, cooking, and peeling transform phytic acid and improve the intestinal absorption of zinc.